Justin-Bento/ruby-caesar-cipher/README.md

 This repository contains the very first project in the first module of the Basic Ruby Projects curriculum.
 The project is based on Caesar's Cipher encryption, a classic technique in cryptography.
 It works by substituting each letter in a text file with another letter a fixed number of positions down the alphabet

-The goal of this project is to implement a Caesar cipher that takes in a string and a shift factor, and then outputs the modified string using a right shift.

 Here is an example of Caesar Cipher encryption in practice:

 ```ruby